kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 295
+### Problem 295 (Medium)

-This problem was asked by Stitch Fix.
+> This problem was asked by Stitch Fix.

 Pascal's triangle is a triangular array of integers constructed with the following formula:

-The first row consists of the number 1.
+- The first row consists of the number `1`.
-For each subsequent row, each element is the sum of the numbers directly above it, on either side.
+- For each subsequent row, each element is the sum of the numbers directly above it, on either side.

 For example, here are the first few rows:

 ```